Brian's Journal - Summer 2010 - Spain

 I ran this morning on the trail north along the river, with binoculars, which meant that I spent as much time birding as running.
 Beyond about a half mile north of town access to the river is fenced off; a sign said something about "conservacion".
 Reeds line the river in dense stands 10 feet or more tall.
 In from the reeds is a narrow band of trees - elm, poplar (a silvery-leafed cottonwood), a green-leafed cottonwood, tamarisk, a nut tree, perhaps walnut, mulberry, almond, fig. The mulberries were ripe and sweet and very popular with the house sparrows.

 After my run David and I went out to find some food and managed to buy a loaf of bread, along with some olives, three oranges, two tomatoes and at another store, a chunk of queso fresca.
-We had a delicious breakfast with Swee back in our hotel room but eating and packing up used up all the time we had before checking out at noon so Swee didn't have time to go to Sinagoga del Transito.
+We had a delicious breakfast with Susan back in our hotel room but eating and packing up used up all the time we had before checking out at noon so Susan didn't have time to go to Sinagoga del Transito.
 Adding considerable insult to minor injury, I decided to have us walk to the bus station rather than take a taxi.
 The woman at the hotel was angry with us because we were five or ten minutes late checking out, so I didn't want to ask her to call a taxi for us.
 Susan was unhappy about that so the walk to the bus was a little tense.
 Being interviewed in Plaza Zocovodere by a group of schoolgirls for their English class helped a little.
 Fortunately we arrived at the bus station in time for the next bus and before it started to rain, and fortunately also we made our connection in Madrid with time enough to buy sandwiches for lunch before the 5 hour trip.
 I slept most of the way to Madrid and halfway to Granada .

 The bus stopped after a couple of hours in a little town that seemed to consist mostly of the bus stop cafe, a big square building (as I recall) surrounded by an even bigger empty parking lot.
 At the stop everyone rushed off to buy pastries and sandwiches and to use the bathrooms.
 Especially popular were wheels of cheeses in a gift shop next to the cafeteria.
 We didn't buy anything since I didn't know how to ask what stuff was or how much it cost, and no-one spoke English.

-Soon after the halfway stop we entered a gorge through the mountains and ran into a long traffic jam.
-That provided me with an opportunity for some birding.
-Over the crags of the gorge a flock of 15 Griffon Vultures materialized - huge birds with dark flight feathers contrasting with paler brown forewing both from above and below, and a relatively small-looking pale head.
 Coming out of the gorge the mixed woodland changed to oak grassland.
-Occasional ruiined buildings of ochre-0colored stone lent a sense of mystery to the landscape.
+Occasional ruined buildings of ochre-0colored stone lent a sense of mystery to the landscape.
 Roadside birds in that area included magpie, jay (my first), red-rumped swallow, house martin, collared dove and spotless starling.
 Following that we drove through miles of olive groves, ranks of shrubby gray-green trees marching over scarified hillsides.
 From the scarce patches of undisturbed vegetation it appeared that the original plant communities were chapparal and pine forest, not unlike northern California.
 Those are fire-adapted communities so I'm guessing that industrial olive production seeks to remove all vegetation from under the olive trees to limit the spread of fire in the orchards.
 So instead of losing trees in the short term to fire, they lose the productivity of the soil in the long term to erosion.
 So much for the verdant groves of ancient trees pictured on the labels of fancy olive oil bottles.
 That ain't the way it is.

 Though we glimpsed the sun outside of Granada it was raining again and getting dark as we reached the bus station.
 We found a row of taxis and caught one into town to Plaza Nueva for €9.50.
 I assumed we'd been ripped off because Rick Steves said €6 but felt better when I later came across an email from Daniel in which he said to expect a €10 fare.